-John Hersey was born 17 June 1914, and died 24 March 1993.
+John Hersey was born on 17 June 1914 and died on 24 March 1993.

 - Journalism allows its readers to witness history; fiction gives its readers an opportunity to live it.